weifengh103/Botkenstein/README.md

 * Add servo control to the software.(Achieved)
 * Control the real robot with ROS in real time.
 (Achieved)
 * Mount a camera and a suction cup to the robot, and wire the hardware to the onboard outputs.
 (Achieved)
 * Setup OpenCV, Tenserflow and Realsense SDK in the software.
+(Achieved)
 * Implement a vision guided robot pick and place funcion.
+(WIP)
 * Wire the Roomba DC motors to the Jetson board.
 * Implement the motor PID control.
 * Mount the robot to the Roomba and setup the system hardware.